tinybirdco/use-case-examples/change_sorting_key/README.md

 DISCLAIMER: This document is a draft and subject to change.

+Link to all the PRs for this example: [CSK PRs](https://github.com/tinybirdco/use-case-examples/pulls?q=is%3Apr+is%3Aclosed+CSK)

 Altering a sorting key is a complex operation involving multiple steps and requires data migration.

 > Remember to follow the [instructions](../README.md) to setup your Tinybird Data Project before jumping into the use-case steps